 In cases of electrical shock or electrocution injury not connected to job duties, you may seek compensation from other people or organizations whose negligence caused the accident that injured you.
-Having experienced legal representation is critical to a personal injury or wrongful death claim associated with electrocution suffered because of dangerous conditions on someone else’s property or a defective product, for example.
+Having experienced legal representation is critical to a personal injury associated with electrocution suffered because of dangerous conditions on someone else’s property or a defective product, for example.

 Insurance companies want to pay out as little as possible to settle a claim.
 The initial settlement offer after an accident may not come close to covering your expenses.
 A serious electrical burn injury may require multiple rounds of surgery and a lengthy recovery.
 It is imperative that you have an experienced Raleigh electrocution injury attorney represent you and have a full accounting of your costs and losses before you accept an insurance settlement.

 Our attorneys can investigate your accident to ensure that the responsible parties are held accountable, and conduct a full accounting of your injuries, medical expenses and other costs and losses.
-A proper personal injury or wrongful death claim seeks to recover all of your monetary losses so that you suffer no lasting financial consequences for an injury or death that was someone else’s fault.
+A proper personal injury seeks to recover all of your monetary losses so that you suffer no lasting financial consequences for an injury or death that was someone else’s fault.

 Contact an Electrocution Injury Lawyer